Table of Contents

-Lighters and matches are absolutely essential for cooking, heating, and DIY.
+Lighters and matches are essential for cooking, heating, and DIY.

-The domestication of fire will probably remain the most important event in the history of mankind, so don’t deprive yourself of it.
+The domestication of fire will probably remain the most important event in the history of humanity, so don’t deprive yourself of it.

 Don’t hesitate to buy them in bulk and store as many as possible, these products are indispensable for survival, are cheap, run out quickly, take up no space and have a high barter value.